Voluntary export restraint: 1981 Automobile VER

 The effect of the voluntary export restraint was, that it raised the prices of the cars imported from Japan for about $1200, while reducing their sales.
+After the initial institution of the voluntary export restraint in 1981, prices of Japanese imported vehicles did not raise significantly.
+However, significant increases in price of Japanese cars from 1986 onward can be attributed as an effect of the initial voluntary export restraint.
 The Net effect on Japanese earnings was close to zero.

 This policy increased the US car sales and total revenue of the American car manufacturers by about $10 billion.
 The increase in earnings of the American companies was mainly paid for by the consumers in the US.
 By the imposition of this policy, they suffered the loss of around $13 billion (measured in 1983 dollars).
 The overall net welfare effect on the US economy was that the social welfare losses totalled $3 billion.
+An analysis of this particular trade policy conducted by Berry et al. in 1999 estimates the foregone revenue of the voluntary export restraint relative to a tariff amounted to $11.2 billion which would have nearly equaled the consumer welfare losses of $13.1 billion.
+Consumer welfare for United States domestic consumers was the most affected by this voluntary export restraint, with the majority of the burden disproportionately falling on the consumers with more inelastic demand for Japanese manufactured products, especially vehicles.